 - Oops!Something went wrong.Please try again later.

-The market expects Mednax (MD) to deliver a year-over-year increase in earnings on lower revenues when it reports results for the quarter ended June 2021.
+The market expects Mednax (MD) to deliver a year-over-year increase in earnings on higher revenues when it reports results for the quarter ended September 2021.
 This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.

 While management's discussion of business conditions on the earnings call will mostly determine the sustainability of the immediate price change and future earnings expectations, it's worth having a handicapping insight into the odds of a positive EPS surprise.

 This physician group is expected to post quarterly earnings of $0.42 per share in its upcoming report, which represents a year-over-year change of +13.5%.

 Revenues are expected to be $479.1 million, up 4% from the year-ago quarter.